ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 * The L2 must have a defined Base Fee and Execution Fee.
 * There must be documentation available for the current Priority Fee.
-* An L2 test system must be up and running.
+* An L2 system must be up and running.
 * An L2 user is configured.

 Test Steps: